twl8n/content-mgr-clj/README.md

 ?
 2021-02-11 image scale in auto_gen needs to deal with both horizontal and vertical images. image_t.html probably also needs work to support horizontal and vertical images.

+- 2021-02-12 Maybe strip all exif from jpeg images.
+Converting to pnm and back to jpeg should work. jpegtopnm < foo.jpeg -dumpexif -exif=tmp.exif > tmp.pnm pnmtojpeg < tmp.pnm > tmp.jpg

 - 2021-02-11 fix item_order in auto_gen to sort the items by their numerical image suffix, and then determine ordinals.
   We don't want IMG_1142.JPG to result in the item_order being 1142.0.